kyawzawaungdevops/GitHub-Actions-Composite-Actions/README.md

 This repository demonstrates a reusable GitHub Actions workflow for building and testing a Laravel application.
 The reusable workflow is defined in `reusable-workflow.yaml` and can be called from other workflows, such as `caller-workflow.yaml`.

-## Reusable Workflow

-The reusable workflow is defined in `reusable-workflow.yaml`.
-This workflow is designed to build and test a Laravel application.

 ### reusable-workflow.yaml